johanneskropf/node-red-contrib-voice2json/README.md

 1. The STT node needs to be started.
 There are 3 different ways to accomplish this:
    + This node offers auto-start (at deployment time), that can be enabled by activating the *"auto start transcriber"* checkbox on the config screen.
 The advantage is that this node will be started immediately (after a deploy or startup), which means it will be ready as soon as the first input voice message arrives.
-   + This node can be started explict, by injecting an input message with `msg.payload="start"` (and stopped via `msg.payload="stop"`).
+   + This node can be started explict, by injecting an input message with `"start"` (and stopped via `"stop"`) as the content of the configured control property of the input msg object.
 This will be used mostly to restart this node after a new training has been executed.
    + This node will be autostarted automatically when an input voice message arrives, when this node is not started yet.
 When relying solely on this mode, the first input voice message will take a while to process (since voice2json still needs to load all its resources).
    Therefore it is advised to use one of the first two modes, since voice2json can load its resources before audio arrives (which greatly reduces the time of the first transcription).
 And the combination with the last mode will ensure fail safety: if the voice2json process would be halted for some reason, this node will automatically restart the process when the next input voice message arrives.
 Which might be usefull in a 24/7 setup.